nashbio/policies/source/sections/07-systems_access_policy.md

 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 4. Wireless networks managed within NashBio non-production facilities (offices, etc.) are secured with the following configurations:
    * All data in transit over wireless is encrypted using WPA2 encryption;
-   * Passwords are rotated on a regular basis, presently quarterly.
-This process is managed by the NashBio Security Officer.

 ## 7.10 Employee Termination Procedures